 Getting your foot in the door is the biggest challenge for any talented wannabe artist.
 How do you make yourself known and forge opportunity when you're a nobody?
 One way is to win a competition!

-Here are my picks for the best movies about singing competitions, featuring characters who want to get ahead and make their dreams come true by entering and winning contests.
+Here are the best movies about singing competitions, featuring characters who want to get ahead and make their dreams come true by entering and winning contests.

 10. Joyful Noise (2012)